kubernetes/enhancements/keps/sig-storage/20191012-storagepool-advplacement.md

 The reason for this is that we expect the vendors of these sophisticated scale out storage services to write their own Kubernetes controllers (aka operators) if they are trying to deeply optimize for performance, availability and durability the way that was outlined above.
 As laid out above, each storage service is different, implements high availability differently and has its own decisions of where to place data, how to leverage the available underlying topology.
 As such, a generic implementation in Kubernetes is nice-to-have, but not a priority, and can hence be pursued as a separate KEP.

 ### Related work

+This KEP builds on top of https://github.com/kubernetes/enhancements/pull/1353 which introduces `StoragePool`.

 In https://github.com/kubernetes/enhancements/blob/master/keps/sig-storage/20190124-local-persistent-volumes.md the case for local persistent volumes is made, e.g. the often superior performance of local devices.
 Aside from performance, local devices also have an aspect of expressing topology.
 But as outlined above, the concept is not generic enough to cover the use cases of cloud storage and modern Software Defined Storage.

 There is also https://github.com/kubernetes/enhancements/pull/1127 , which in similar ways argues for compute awareness of when K8s nodes are actually co-located physically.
 This is required for similar reasons to optimize availability given physical failure patterns.